 The Netherlands Standardization Institute NEN has issued a code of practice which includes a recommended scheme with eight colours, three greys and white.
 The colours are bright, but differences between them in colour-blind vision are often much smaller than the smallest difference in the bright, vibrant or muted schemes, two colours are not print-friendly and they cannot be quoted without infringing copyright.

 Sequential schemes are for ordered data from low to high.
-The YlOrBr scheme given in Fig. 14 is a tweaked version of the ColorBrewer YlOrBr scheme.
+The YlOrBr scheme given in Fig. 16 is a tweaked version of the ColorBrewer YlOrBr scheme.
 The most distinct grey is also given, useful for data gaps; it is not meant for extreme values.
 If more colours than shown are needed from this scheme, use a continuous version of the scheme instead of the discrete colours, by linearly interpolating the colour coordinates.
 If fewer colours are needed, pick colours at equidistant points in the continuous version.
 An alternative continuous scale is provided by the iridescent scheme, which is the linear interpolation of the colours specified in Fig. 17.
 The luminance varies linearly, so this scheme also works well for people with monochrome vision and in a monochrome printout.

 There are many warnings that ordered data should not be shown with a rainbow scheme.
 The arguments are: